ddecarle/eeb462-2024/Lab4_BayesianInference.md

 Because IQ-TREE conveniently outputs the results of its model test in NEXUS format, most of the relevant information can simply be copy-and-pasted into your MrBayes block.

-6. To define the partitions for your analysis, copy lines 3 - 9 (*i.e.* all lines beginning with `charset` into your Bayes block.
+6. To define the partitions for your analysis, copy all lines beginning with `charset` into your Bayes block.

 Once we've defined the partitions, we need to indicate which partitioning scheme we want to use.

 7. On a new line, enter the following commands:

 ```
-partition bestScheme = 7: 16s, enam1_enam2, enam3 18s, coi1, coi2, coi3;
+partition bestScheme = <N>: <partition1>, <partition2>, <partition3> ... <partiitonN>;
 set partition = bestScheme;
 ```
+Replace `N` with the number of partitions contained within `nucPartition.nex.best_scheme.nex`, and list each of the partitions after the colon.

-This creates a new partitioning scheme called `bestScheme` that contains 7 partitions; it then lists the identities of those partitions and tells MrBayes to implement the scheme we just specified.
+This creates a new partitioning scheme called `bestScheme` that contains the appropriate number of partitions; it then lists the identities of those partitions and tells MrBayes to implement the scheme we just specified.

 [back to top](#table-of-contents)